NativeScript/docs-v7/docs/performance-optimizations/bundling-with-webpack.md

 * `webpackConfig` - Webpack configurations object.
 The snapshot generation modifies the Webpack config object to ensure that the specified bundle will be snapshotted successfully.

 #### Other options:
 * `targetArchs` - Since the serialization format of the V8 heap is architecture-specific, we need a different blob file for each V8 library target architecture.
 The Android Runtime library contains 3 architecture slices - `ia32` (for emulators), `arm` and `arm64` (for devices).
 However, [if not explicitly specified](https://github.com/NativeScript/android-runtime/issues/614), the `arm` slice is used even on `arm64` devices.
 In other words, generating a heap snapshot for all supported architectures (`arm`, `arm64`, `ia32`) will guarantee that the snapshotted heap is available on every device/emulator.
-However, when building for the release, you can leave only `arm`and `arm64` in the `targetArchs` array which decreases the size of the produced APK file.
+However, when building for the release, you can leave only `arm`and `arm64` in the `targetArchs` array, which decreases the size of the produced APK file.
 * `v8Version` - Specify the v8 engine version that should be used.
 By default, the value is determined based on the Android runtime version that the project is using.

 #### [ABI split](https://docs.nativescript.org/publishing/android-abi-split) options: